mbarretta/pogano/README.md

 The Week In Chess PGN Fetcher (TPF)
 ================

-This tool fetches PGN files from "The Week in Chess" to a local directory and optionally into a [SCID](https://en.wikipedia .org/wiki/Shane%27s_Chess_Information_Database) database
+This tool fetches PGN files from [The Week in Chess](http://theweekinchess.com) to a local directory and optionally into a [SCID](https://en.wikipedia
+.org/wiki/Shane%27s_Chess_Information_Database)
+database